The SpaceX Car Launch Gave Us the Universe's Funniest Memes

 The video “Live Views of Starman” was so popular it garnered 7,743,729 views by Wednesday morning.

 Suffice it to say this is footage born for the internet.
-It’s the sort of world-captivating event that when beamed out to millions, the most hilarious earthlings will screenshot, rip, and caption the historic touchstone with hilarious results.
+It’s the sort of world-captivating event that when beamed out to millions, the most hilarious earth-dwellers will screenshot, rip, and caption the historic touchstone with hilarious results.

 Because it was poetic, mesmerizing, and excellent joke material.